suburbski/cgame_proxymod/README.md

   2. Download and copy this binary into the *defrag* folder of your Quake III Arena directory.
   3. Put `seta vm_cgame 0` in your config file (e.g. *defrag/autoexec.cfg*).

-You've correctly installed the proxymod if you load your favorite map and you see the following colored text in the console: `[mDd] cgame-proxy: x.x.x`.
+You've correctly installed the proxymod if you load your favorite map and you see the following colored text in the console: `[mDd] cgame-proxy X.X.X`.

 ## Changelog
 Please see [CHANGELOG](CHANGELOG.md) for notable changes between [releases](../../releases).